An Activist Law Firm

 That kind of thing would never fly in the United States.

-While Richie has won for now, we have also filed an Anti-SLAPP against Kane (which remains pending) and are filing a federal claim for violation of the SPEECH Act.
+Mr. Kane is still persisting that he can stop Richie from publishing what he wants.
+Richie however, filed an Anti-SLAPP against Kane (which remains pending) and is filing a federal claim for violation of the SPEECH Act.

 This is the part of the interview / video Kane found most offensive.